matthewncoates/matthewncoates.github.io/_pages/cv.md

 Talks and Presentations
 ======
 **Refereed**
+*"Cooperating with Friends", The 9th Meeting of the Philosophy, Politics and Economics Society (PPE).
+New Orleans, LA.
+November 2025 [Upcoming].
+* "Multilayer Networks and the Evolution of Risky Cooperation", PSA Around the World 2025.
+Online.
+November 2025 [Upcoming].
 * "Multilayer Networks and the Evolution of Risky Cooperation", The 29th Meeting of the Philosophy of Science Association (PSA).
 New Orleans, LA.
 November 2024.
 * "Multilayer Networks and the Evolution of Risky Cooperation", The 8th Meeting of the Philosophy, Politics and Economics Society (PPE).
 New Orleans, LA.
 November 2024.
 * "Does it Harm Science to Suppress Dissenting Evidence?", The 8th Meeting of the Philosophy, Politics and Economics Society (PPE).
 New Orleans, LA.
 November 2024.